danBhentschel/techio-linq-background/markdowns/02_Delegates/03_delegate_parameters.md

 [//]: # (GENERATED FILE -- DO NOT EDIT)
-# Background: Delegates as Parameters
+# Delegates - As parameters

 Still referring to the `FuncTwoInts` type, previously declared as: